GeoEnergyLab-EPFL/PyFrac/Doc/source/RunningASimulation.rst

    simulProp.set_mesh_extension_direction(['top', 'horizontal'])

 In words we start a simulation where we allow the fracture to extend in horizontal (positive and negative x-direction) as well as to the top (in positive y-dircetion).
-The mesh extension factor is set to 1.5 and the mesh compression factor remains at it's default value of 2.
+The mesh extension factor is set to 1.5 and the mesh re-meshing factor remains at it's default value of 2.

 .. image:: /images/MeshCompression_allDirections.png